-Nowadays Croatia is among the world's top tourist destination and its tourist success is very much measured by the number of guests arriving into this beautiful country every day.
+Nowadays, Croatia is among the world's top tourist destinations and its tourist success is very much measured by the number of guests arriving into this beautiful country every day.
 The great importance of tourism is always positively reflected in the development of transport infrastructure which allows its visitors to enter the country in the most efficient way.

 Pula Airport is one of the most important Croatian airports, which is located near the town of Pula.
-There has been a steady increase in incoming passengers to this airport during the summer months, since it offers quick access to the stunning Istria peninsula and its surrounding area.
-The importance of this airport has also been recognized by several low-budget airlines such as Ryanair & Jet2, that offer fast services to their guests through this busy airport.
+There has been a steady increase in incoming passengers to this airport during the summer months since it offers quick access to the stunning Istria peninsula and its surrounding area.
+The importance of this airport has also been recognized by several low-budget airlines, such as Ryanair & Jet2, who offer fast services to their guests through this busy airport.

 Rijeka Airport is located near Omišalj on the island of Krk, about 25 kilometers from Rijeka, and it is a direct line to the impressive northern Adriatic.
 Recently, it also has been offering many low-budget flights, which is why many decide to travel from Zagreb by using a plane.

 Osijek Airport is located around 20 km away from the town of Osijek.
 It is the only airport in eastern Croatia that offers connections to the region of Slavonia, Baranja and Srijem.
 Although most of the guests arriving in Croatia during the summer months will be heading to the coastline, Croatia's inland areas can also offer some amazing scenery and perfect holiday destinations that should not be missed!